LOOKING AT DISEASES FROM THE CHINESE MEDICAL PERSPECTIVE

 From the Chinese medical perspective, there is only one disease, called yin-yang disharmony.
 There may be countless symptoms, and conventional medicine names the disease, or its many manifestations, according to its symptoms.

 Chinese medicine also names the various manifestations of the one disease, but the names are given not according to its symptoms but to its cause according to Chinese medical philosophy.
 Hence, while conventional medicine calls such disease manifestations as high blood pressure and bronchitis, traditional Chinese medicine calls them as “rising yang energy from the liver” and “excessive heat in the lungs”.

 This difference of perspective gives traditional Chinese medicine a big edge over conventional medicine.
-When the cause of a disorder cannot be determined, or when there is no known remedy as in the case of viral infections, conventional medicine is quite helpless.
+When the cause of a disorder cannot be determined, or when there is no known remedy as in the case of viral infections (though the patient should see a Western trained doctor because it helps him to recover faster as it activates his natural defence system, and make the recovery period more comfortable), conventional medicine is quite helpless.
 It is not a question of conventional medicine being less effective; it is a situation where conventional medicine becomes a victim of its philosophical limitation.

 Basically the therapeutic principle in conventional medicine is to define the disorder according to its cause, then prescribe the appropriate remedy.
 Such a philosophy works well when the cause is known and where a remedy is available.
 But when the cause is unknown or where a remedy is unavailable, treatment becomes impossible according to this philosophy.

 Such problems become irrelevant in traditional Chinese medical philosophy.
 This is because traditional Chinese medicine (1) defines a disorder by its cause, and (2) all causes are correctable as their reference points involve the known conditions of the patient's body.
 The following example may make this philosophical discussion clearer.